 As men’s have grown with sudden fears.”

 Now the actual cause of Leland’s new-do is pretty ambiguous.
 Is it fear?
 Stress?
 Something else that’s malignantly BOB related?
 A complete and utter psychological breakdown (probably given the previous day’s activities and BOB permanently on the brain.)
 Who knows.
-But the superstition has been around a day and an age, and I don’t know about others, but it certainly surprised me when he came around the corner, as gay and energetic as any Broadway star, belting out “Marziy Doats” much to the surprise of his wife and niece.
+But the superstition has been around a day and an age, and I don’t know about others, but it certainly surprised me when he came around the corner, as gay and energetic as any Broadway star, belting out “Mairzy Doats” much to the surprise of his wife and niece.

 THEN, WE WERE IN THE WOODS.
 IT WAS VERY DARK.
 I WOKE UP AND THE WINDOW WAS OPEN, THERE WAS A COLD WIND BLOWING THROUGH THE ROOM.

 Occasionally, the concept is thrown around the TWIN PEAKS fandom that the wind is associated with BOB, heralding him, or even ‘bringing’ him from place to place.
-Maddy, in her dream in the first episode of Season Two, describes something with evil, grey eyes, watching her by her bedside, and when she wakes up, the window is open, and wind blowing through.
-Often in TWIN PEAKS: Fire Walk with Me, Laura wakes up to an open window, where, supposedly, BOB gets in.
+Maddy, in her dream in the first episode of Season Two, describes something with evil, grey eyes, watching her by her bedside, and when she wakes up, the window is open, and the wind blowing through.
+Often in Twin Peaks: Fire Walk with Me, Laura wakes up to an open window, where, supposedly, BOB gets in.
 The wind is always blowing, even at the stoplight at Sparkwood & 21.

 Back in the day, and still, to some elders yet living, the night air is considered to be ‘evil’.
 The idea is that disease, and thus death, could be carried on the wind in the form of infectious particles.
 While the truth, as we are now aware of it, is that the ‘infectious particles’ were often actually bugs carrying disease (such as mosquitoes) this existential idea feeds into the ominous sound of the wind blowing through Ghostwood amidst the haunting hoots of the Owls watching somewhere from above.

-All these terrifying concepts, while most finding root in some scientific explanation, (with, perhaps, the exception of the Doppelgänger) still appeal to the irrational mind of the viewer, who unwisely watches TWIN PEAKS, alone, at night, in the dark, with the fan going at the top of the stairs.
+All these terrifying concepts, while most finding root in some scientific explanation, (with, perhaps, the exception of the Doppelgänger) still appeal to the irrational mind of the viewer, who unwisely watches Twin Peaks, alone, at night, in the dark, with the fan going at the top of the stairs.
 A perfect recipe for nightmares that will haunt your dreams for years to come.
 Having watched the few, tantalizing teasers for Season Three, I’m positive that there will be many new terrors to mingle with the old.

 A Treasury of American Superstitions, by Claudia de Lys, Copyright MCMXLVIII